 Invasive staphylococchus (staph) infections, although far less common than staph skin infections, are usually more severe.
 There are many types of invasive staph infections.

-Many people carry a lot of different strains of staph bacteria either on the surface of their skin or in their nose, and in most cases they do not cause any problems.
+Staph bacteria are commonly found even in healthy individuals either on the surface of their skin or in their nose, and in most cases they do not cause any problems.

 A staph infection occurs when the staphylococcus bacteria gets inside the body.